 Whether it’s vehicle ownership, lien notice, handgun permit, death benefit policy, or life insurance policy, the use of a notary stamp is mandatory to assign beneficiaries and authenticate documents.
 It shouldn’t come as a surprise that all notarized documents need a proper notary stamp in the U.S.

-3. The difference between notary stamp, notary seal embosser, and digital notary stamp
+What’s difference between notary stamp, notary seal embosser, and digital notary stamp?

-You can find notary stamps in a variety of colors, shapes, and sizes.
-Typically, notary stamps are designed in round and rectangle shapes throughout the world.
-Some notary stamps also come with an ink pad that releases the ink onto the stamp automatically.
+You can find notary stamps in various colors, shapes, and sizes.
+Notary stamps are typically designed in round and rectangle shapes worldwide.
+Some notary stamps also come with an ink pad that automatically releases the ink onto the stamp.

 With seal embossers, documents get an official and sleek look.
 In fact, the use of seal embosser devices is quite popular throughout the world.
 But despite the nature of a document, a notary seal embosser requires significant pressure to make a clear impression.
 On top of pressure, these devices need raised impressions through a separate inker.